Nothing's Shocking: Release

 Lack of airplay on MTV and modern rock radio meant Nothing's Shocking sold only 200,000 to 250,000 copies in its first year of release.
 By 1998, it had been certified platinum by the Recording Industry Association of America for shipments of one million copies in the United States.

+After the album's release, the band went on tour, opening for Iggy Pop and The Ramones.
+The tour helped bring attention to the band, who, by the end of the tour, were headlining clubs and theaters.

 2012 remaster

 A remastered edition of Nothing's Shocking was released on June 19, 2012 on a 24 karat gold disc.

 Other than the addition of remastering production credits and a cardboard slipcase over the standard jewel case, the liner notes and artwork are almost identical to the original release.
 Likewise, the track list remained unchanged.
 The most notable artwork difference between the original and the remaster is in the color of band name typeface on the cover: the original is rendered in a deep teal color with black outline while the remaster features a light grey type with purple outline.

 Produced by Audio Fidelity, the remaster had a limited production run of 5,000 units.
 Each pressing came individually numbered.